splunk/observability-workshop/content/en/s4r/10-workshop-goals/_index.md

 #### 2. Splunk Observability & OpenTelemetry

-A Quick intro in **why OpenTelemetry** and why is it mportant for Observability.
+A Quick intro in **why OpenTelemetry** and why is it important for Observability.

 #### 3. A tour of the Splunk Observability User Interface